Online application: https://upitt.infoready4.com/#competitionDetail/1880409

 Teaming Grant applications should explicitly address their team-building strategy and how they will develop their follow-on funding plan.

 Scaling Grant applications should describe any additional team-building efforts required, identify a credible target for large-scale, follow-on funding, and a detailed project execution plan.
 It is important that all initiatives are self-sustaining.
-Seeding projects with a definitive end that corresponds to when funding ends should note that in the application’s sustainability section.
+Priming projects with a definitive end that corresponds to when funding ends should note that in the application’s sustainability section.

 Are the listed page limits based on single-spaced pages?